zen006598/PocketFlow-Tutorial-Codebase-Knowledge/README.md

   </a>
 </p>

-This project crawls GitHub repositories and build a knowledge base from the code:
+This is a tutorial project of [Pocket Flow](https://github.com/The-Pocket/PocketFlow), a 100-line LLM framework.
+It crawls GitHub repositories and build a knowledge base from the code:

 - **Analyze entire codebases** to identify core abstractions and how they interact